-Actions to encourage public housing residents to become more involved in management and participate in homeownership

-The Family Self-Sufficiency Program (FSS) through the Evansville Housing Authority (EHA) will continue to work in collaboration with HOPE of Evansville to provide pre-purchase counseling and HOME funds for down payment assistance to eligible participants to purchase homes.
-EHA established Resident Councils for most of their developments, including a council to represent their scattered sites.
-The purpose of each Resident Council is to provide activities for their respective residents, increase awareness of issues for residents, serve as a liaison between residents, management agents and owners, in addition to motivating residents towards self-sufficiency.
-In January 2019, EHA hired a Resident Initiatives Coordinator that will continue to work to strengthen the councils, as well as plan, coordinate, and conduct ongoing activities for tenants to develop their skills in human relations and life in general.
-EHA reports that on any given day in 2019, there was a waiting list of roughly 2400 persons in the Evansville area for units owned and/or managed by the EHA and nearly 100 households who have Section 8 vouchers approved and searching for available dwelling units to occupy.
+Actions to encourage public housing residents to become more involved in management and participate in homeownership to work in collaboration with HOPE of Evansville to provide pre-purchase counseling and HOME funds for down payment assistance to eligible participants to purchase homes.
+EHA has established Resident Councils for most of their developments, including a council to represent their scattered sites.
+The purpose of each Resident Council is to provide activities for their respective residents, increase awareness of issues for residents, serve as a liaison between the residents and EHA management, and motivate residents towards self-sufficiency.
+During the 2018 plan year, EHA will continue to work to strengthen the councils as well as re-establish councils in developments where councils have become defunct.
+A new Executive Director was brought into the Evansville Housing Authority in 2012, Rick Moore, who is engaged with the community and brought over 25 years of leadership in low income housing and management.
+EHA reports that on any given day in 2018 there was a waiting list of roughly 2400 persons in the Evansville area for units owned and/or managed by the EHA and over 100 households who have Section 8 vouchers approved, waiting for approved dwelling units to occupy.
 EHA established Advantix, a 501 C3 subsidiary with its own board of directors to foster the rehabilitation and adaptive reuse of some housing units owned but unused.
-Executive Director Rick Moore continues to be fully engaged with the community, having over 30 years of leadership in low income housing and management, and is committed to securing additional opportunities to improve and add to the availability of much-needed affordable housing in this area.